mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Bring in limits  and extension of research on pair programming to wider groups / more flexible processes [@preston_using_2006] -
 - resource interdependence from Preston

+Links to other pedagogies in this work.
+UMC
+and Use of game design patterns [@werner_computational_2020]

 ### Use Modify Create